CocoaHeadsNL/intro-slides/april-daniel-steinberg/april-daniel-steinberg.md

 ^Finally our next regular meetup will be at Backbase in Amsterdam, where Jorge Ortiz will give a talk about Core Data in Modern Times

 ^All of these events are also on meetup, so go check it out and RSVP!

+---

+^And now Lammert Westerhoff will fill you in on what Xebia is doing